rokoss21/OpenBot-2.0/README.md

 OpenRouter Telegram Bot 🤖

 ## Extended Description
-The OpenRouter Telegram Bot offers a seamless bridge 🌉 between Telegram users and the vast capabilities of various AI models hosted by OpenRouter.
+The OpenRouter Telegram Bot offers a seamless bridge 🌉 between Telegram users and the vast capabilities of various 75 AI models hosted by OpenRouter (https://openrouter.ai/).
 This bot simplifies the interaction with AI technologies and provides a customizable platform for a wide audience.

 ### 🌟 Detailed Features

-- 🔑 **User Authentication**: Securely authenticate with a unique API key from OpenRouter for access to AI models.
+- 🔑 **User Authentication**: Securely authenticate with a unique API key from OpenRouter (https://openrouter.ai/) for access to 75 AI models.

 - 🤖 **AI Model Interaction**: Choose from a range of AI models, each offering unique capabilities from language understanding to complex problem-solving.